-- The Alliance connects NGOs to decision makers, since its inception coordinating at least 500 meetings with Congress, the White House, Israeli and Palestinian leaders, prime ministers, foreign ministers, the State Department, USAID, European and Arab governments, and the media, to promote and grow people-to-people peace-building efforts in Israel/Palestine.
+Ø The Alliance connects NGOs to decision makers, since its inception coordinating more than 500 meetings with Congress, the White House, Israeli and Palestinian leaders, prime ministers, foreign ministers, the State Department, USAID, European and Arab governments, and the media, to promote and grow people-to-people peace-building efforts in Israel/Palestine.

-- The Alliance has earned the support of 112 United States Senators and Members of Congress, who have signed letters urging passage of its annual appropriations requests.
-The Alliance annually submits both Congressional testimony and these formal requests on behalf of its members, representing a minimum of 75 person-hours’ preparation each year.
+Ø The Alliance has earned the support of 112 United States senators and members of Congress, who have signed letters urging passage of its annual appropriations requests.

-- The Alliance assists members competing for and implementing USAID grants through more than 100 person-hours of training annually, updates on grant opportunities, meetings with USAID officials, and one-on-one consulting to NGOs seeking funds.
-The Director of Democracy and Governance, USAID West Bank/Gaza, has pronounced the Alliance, “one of the most effective organizations representing USAID’s peace building work… helping members communicate their needs and successes to the Embassy and USAID and enabling them to extend their reach.
+Ø The Alliance assists members competing for and implementing USAID grants through more than 100 person-hours of training annually, updates on grant opportunities, meetings with USAID officials, and one-on-one consulting to NGOs seeking funds.
+The recent Director of Democracy and Governance, USAID West Bank/Gaza, pronounced the Alliance “one of the most effective organizations representing USAID’s peace building work… helping members communicate their needs and successes to the Embassy and USAID and enabling them to extend their reach.
 ALLMEP’s vision and sophistication helps us help them.”

-- The Alliance equips peacebuilders for success, hosting 10 annual all-member conferences and dozens of technical support programs in Washington and the region, gathering together NGO leaders from dozens of organizations for training, collaboration, and shared advocacy.
+Ø The Alliance equips peacebuilders for success, hosting 10 annual all-member conferences and dozens of technical support programs in Washington and the region.

-- Since 2004, the Alliance has grown from 12 to 80 member organizations, which help support the organization through annual dues.
+Ø Since 2004, the Alliance has grown from 12 to over 80 member organizations, which help support the organization through annual dues.
 Each year, Alliance members engage and assist hundreds of thousands of Israelis and Palestinians.